Guide to Tax Issues and Resolution Options for Georgia Taxpayers

 Penalty Abatement

-The GA DOR always assesses penalties on late tax payments.
+The GA DOR always assesses penalties for late tax payments.
 So, in addition to making payment arrangements on your debt, you should also request penalty abatement.
-The GA DOR will almost always remove penalties if you have “reasonable cause,” which means that a serious event (death, illness, etc) prevented you from paying on time.
+The GA DOR will often remove penalties if you have “reasonable cause,” which means that a serious event (death, illness, etc) prevented you from paying on time.
 But the agency will also remove penalties for other reasons on a case-by-case basis.

 Installment Agreements